 The most common hunted deer is a white-tailed deer.
 A 24inches girth will likely yield weight of 55 pounds.
 30 inches will yield 90 pounds of weight.
 Follow this article to know the details of how to stalk deer.

 After Field Dressing Weight

 After field-dressing, an average deer weighs about 75-125 pounds.
 Few people eat the head, feet, hide, and bones.
+Some people like to make different kind of recipe like deer sticks.
 For boneless meat, almost half of the weight of the deer will be boneless meat.
 From a 130 pounds deer, only 62 will be boneless meat.